Irish Red Ale

 - Raise to 168F mashout temperature and hold for 10 mins.

-- Cool the wort quickly to 66F (we use a one-pass convoluted counterflow chiller to quickly lock in hop flavour and aroma) and transfer to fermenter.
+- Cool the wort quickly to 66F (we use a one-pass convoluted counterflow chiller) and transfer to fermenter.

 - Pitch yeast and ferment at 66-68F (wort temperature).
 We use modified stainless fermenting buckets in wine fridges.